Susan Strange: Power and international financial markets

-Casino Capitalism
+Casino capitalism

-In Casino Capitalism (Blackwells, 1986), Susan Strange problemizes the nonsystem that the international monetary system has become.
-She compares it with a casino whereon the foreign exchange plays as snakes and ladders.
-She sets the stakes that international finance has become stronger than states and has been deregularized.
-The Smithsonian Agreement has been weak leading further to benign neglect from the US, the Eurodollar market and OPEC has been strong undermining the Bretton Woods system.
-There is no state or actor governing the international monetary system and the international financial markets.
+In Casino Capitalism (B. Blackwell, 1986), also republished by Manchester University Press, Strange problemized the nonsystem that the international monetary system had become.
+In popularising the concept of casino capitalism, she compared it with a casino whereon the foreign exchange plays as snakes and ladders.
+She set the stakes that international finance had become stronger than states and deregularised.
+The Smithsonian Agreement was weakened, leading further to benign neglect from the US, while the Eurodollar market and OPEC strongly undermined the Bretton Woods system.
+According to Strange, there is no state or actor governing the international monetary system and the international financial markets.
 American banks are made free to pursue their interests since the 1980s strengthened by the possibility to finance American bonds in the world, making a carousel of bond trading with the OPEC and the Eurodollar market.
 The forces of market integration set by the Bretton Woods system was going through.

+Casino capitalism is the high risk-taking and financial instability associated with financial institutions becoming very large and mostly self-regulated, while also taking on high-risk financial investment dealings.
+This has been a driving motive by investors in the quest for profits without production; it provides a speculation aspect that offers prospects for a quicker and more speculator returns for people, wealth, and inside assumptions of the factors likely to affect asset price movements.
+Typically, this does not add to the collective wealth of an economy, as it can instead create economic instability.
+Popularised by Strange in 1986 through her eponymous book, casino capitalism falls alongside the idea of a speculation-based economy where entrepreneurial activities turn to more paper games of speculative trading than actually producing economic goods and services.
+It is believed by economists such as Frank Stilwell that casino capitalism was one of the leading causes of the 2008 financial crisis.
+Investors sought out a get-rich-quick motive they found through speculative activities that offered a particular individual gain or loss depending on the assets' future movements.
+Other economists like Hans-Werner Sinn have written about casino capitalism with commentary outside the Anglo-Saxon financial bubble.

+In Rival States, Rival Firms (1991, Cambridge University Press), Strange discussed the structural change in international production and its related implications for developing countries.
 Mad Money (University of Manchester Press, 1998) updated the analysis of Casino Capitalism to the late 1990s.
 At the time of her death, she was working on an exposition of her theory of the international money system.
 Strange argued in Mad Money that complex derivatives, such as credit default swaps, had increased systemic risk in the global financial system.
 She has been described as a prescient thinker who foresaw multiple aspects of the 2008 financial crisis and its aftermath.

-In 2024, the British International Studies Association organised an event on Strange's work which "has enjoyed a renaissance recently".
+In 2024, the BISA organised an event on Strange's work, which "has enjoyed a renaissance recently".

-Honours and awards

-Susan Strange is remembered through the following annual awards: